Follow these steps if you are a new firm starting out with e-dealing.

 Follow the steps for Landonline sign-up, and send all completed documentation to us.

 If you're using a search agent, link the users processing your work in the Search Agent firm to your application.
-Make sure they hold a Digital Certificate and have completed step 3 below.

 Step 2: Think about how you'll store property transaction documents for audit purposes

 It's important that you read about compliance review and evidentiary requirements.

 Step 3: Provide training, user guides and resources

 Learning about e-dealing is part of all property law qualifications in New Zealand.

 Direct new users to our Land registration user guides and resources page – the New Zealand Law Society has useful online resources:

 If you're using a search agent, remember law firms need to certify and sign each instrument in the dealing as correct when they have seen the client and completed the Authority and Instruction form.
 Search agents can complete the administration duties of the process.